mongodb/specifications/source/unified-test-format/unified-test-format.rst

   The structure of this object is as follows:

   - ``hasServiceId``: Defined in `hasServiceId`_.
-  - ``closeInUseConnections``: Optional boolean.
+  - ``interruptInUseConnections``: Optional boolean.
 If specified, test runners MUST assert that the field is set and matches this value.

 .. _expectedEvent_poolClosedEvent: